AI Keyboard Workflows: Combine Voice, Prediction, Grammar, Tone and Assistants

 5. Adjust the tone to match your intended audience

-CleverType offers particularly strong voice-to-text capabilities, with its integration of OpenAI's GPT-4o Transcribe technology that understands context better than traditional speech recognition.
+CleverType offers particularly strong voice-to-text capabilities, with its integration of advanced multimodal AI that understands context, handles multiple accents flawlessly, and even interprets emotional tone better than traditional speech recognition systems.

 Predictive Text: Beyond Word Completion

 Remember when predictive text just offered simple word completions?
-Today's prediction engines are practically mind readers, offering not just words but entire phrases and sentences based on your writing patterns.
+Today's prediction engines are practically mind readers, offering not just words but entire phrases, sentences, and even paragraphs based on your writing patterns.
+In 2026, these systems understand not just what you're likely to type, but why you're typing it and who you're writing to.

 Modern text prediction uses a combination of:

 The best part?
 These systems get smarter the more you use them.
-After a few weeks, a good AI keyboard can reduce your typing effort by 30-40% by accurately predicting what you're about to write.
+After a few weeks, a good AI keyboard can reduce your typing effort by 40-50% by accurately predicting what you're about to write.
+Some users report typing as little as 20% of their final message, with AI filling in the rest.

 How Prediction Engines Learn Your Style